rusini/manool/Home.md

 expensive in development than they should be or do not scale with workload as needed.

 Think, for instance, about the number of registered users and their contributions on an in-house social-network Web-site.
-Working as a server infrastructure administrator, on multiple occasions I saw serious scalability issues to pop up suddenly after a year of production use due to flaws in backend software architecture, including the choice of programming language and/or its implementation.
+Working as a server infrastructure administrator, on multiple occasions I saw serious scalability issues popping up suddenly after a year of production use due to flaws in backend software architecture, including the choice of programming language and/or its implementation.

 As a more elaborate illustration, using a rigid static type system and gratuitous sharing mutable state in the program (widespread in traditional OOP) is far